Code-Institute-Submissions/gaffers-dock/README.md

 ### Features Left to Implement

+    *   Change colour to Navigation Links.

 ## Technologies Used

     *   Bootstrap 4 - For Grid Layout
+    *   Freelogoservices
-* freelogoservices.com for Logo
+    *   Fontawesome
-* fontawesome.com
+    *   Google Fonts

 ## Testing